BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 The government requires hotels to register foreign visitors with the government on a daily basis.
 The government requires foreigners staying in private homes to register their location within three days of arrival.
 Authorities recently simplified these registration procedures, which allow foreigners to register through an online portal.

 Girls and women living in the capital are no longer required to be interviewed by the migration and citizenship departments to obtain permission to travel abroad.
-In addition, girls and women no longer need permission from their spouse or a warrant from an authorized person, certificates from the mahalla, or to take any tests in order to qualify for foreign travel.
+In addition, girls and women no longer need permission from their spouse or a warrant from an authorized person, certificates from the mahalla, or any tests in order to qualify for foreign travel.